acterglobal/synapse-super-invites/README.md

 # Super Inivitation flow for Synapse Matrix Homeserver

-Provides extended support for users to invite other users to rooms via an inventation token
+Provides extended support for users to invite other users to rooms via an invitation token

 ## Installation